learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 to be a proper noun as the idea of "internets (of things, of cryptocurrencies)" has supplanted the idea of a singular "The Internet."

-For purposes of this tutorial "the internet" refers to the global network which allows (effectively) any computer to find any other computer.
+For purposes of this tutorial, "the internet" refers to the global network which allows (effectively) any computer to find any other computer.

 ## Define "server" role